 Drive to the shores of Lake Champlain and board the ferry for the SCENIC CROSSING into the state of New York.
 Travel through the foothills of the Adirondack Mountains to the village of Lake Placid, site of the 1932 and 1980 Winter Olympics.

 This morning, continue your exploration of the village to shop for souvenirs on Main Street, enjoy a leisurely stroll along Mirror Lake, or visit the Olympic Skating Center, where you can watch future Olympic athletes train.
-A late lunch stop in historic Saratoga in upstate New York.
-An orientation tour shows off the beautiful Victorian estates and downtown with its tree-lined streets, one-of-a-kind boutiques, and gorgeous floral plantings.
-Overnight near the historic capital of New York—Albany.
+A late arrival in historic Saratoga in upstate New York.
+An orientation tour shows off the beautiful Victorian estates, downtown with its tree-lined streets, one-of-a-kind boutiques, and gorgeous floral plantings.
+Balance of the day and evening at leisure.
 (CB)

 The final leg of your journey takes you south into New York City.
 A stop at Newark International Airport for those with homebound flights.
 Please schedule flights after 4 pm.
 For guests with flights out of Kennedy or LaGuardia International Airports, transfers are not included (but passengers can purchase a shuttle transfer from Newark Airport on their own), and it is suggested to book flights after 7 pm.
 The trip ends in Manhattan for those guests with extra nights.
 (CB)

 Transportation:Private, deluxe air-conditioned motorcoach while touring.

 With Cosmos, there’s no better way to get to know your destination than through the eyes of your Tour Director.
 Averaging over a decade... we’d like you to meet a Tour Director, who is representative of the type of expert that will be with you on your vacation.